 So I picked Gatsby when I was writing Angular to experiment with React.
 Wrote my first CSS-in-JS with styled-components and then emotion.

 Tried SVG animations, learned the basics of CSS-grid, went overboard with PostCSS plugins (wrote two plugins myself!), and more.
 Whatever felt interesting at the time.

 Lately I've stopped experimenting that much, apart from trying different layouts.
 I've redesigned the blog two or three times but I didn’t change the framework.

 Working with markdown is fantastic.
 There’s a plugin for everything, simplifying any configuration.
 I didn’t have to overthink about adding an RSS feed or embedding a tweet.
 I can write my content and call it a day.

 Its image handling process is also top-notch.
 Lot’s of options with great documentation too.
 I'm unsure if I'm shipping a ton of JS but the dev experience is great.

 Other than that, it just spits out some HTML + JS and you can host it anywhere.
 It excels in simplicity if what you’re building aligns with its happy path.

 Unfortunately, what I loved more about Gatsby came back to bite me.
 Too much reliance on its plugin system.

-I can replace the plugins, but the problem is still there, I have no real control over the process, and as Gatsby keeps getting more and more irrelevant (see alternatives below), it will happen again.
+Actually, I put on my big boy pants and fixed it.
+That said, my point still stands.
+I'm too reliant on the plugin system, and I don't really like it.
+I have no real control over the process, and as Gatsby keeps getting more and more irrelevant (see alternatives below), it will happen again.